phan/phan/.phan/plugins/README.md

 These plugins are useful across a wide variety of code styles, and should give low false positives.
 Also see [DollarDollarPlugin.php](#dollardollarpluginphp) for a meaningful real-world example.

+#### AlwaysReturnPlugin.php

+Checks if a function or method with a non-void return type will **unconditionally** return or throw.
+This is stricter than Phan's default checks (Phan accepts a function or method that **may** return something, or functions that unconditionally throw).

 #### DuplicateArrayKeyPlugin.php

 Warns about common errors in php array keys.
 Has the following checks (Doesn't try to resolve constants).